arnodel/gonav/docs/API.md

 - `name`: Package name
 - `path`: Absolute path to repository on server
 - `symbols`: Map of all symbols defined in this package (public + private).
 Exported symbols have names starting with uppercase letters.
-- `files`: Map of file path to file analysis (same format as `/file` endpoint)
+- `files`: Array of file objects in this package, each with `path` and `isGo` fields.
+Use `/file/` endpoint to get detailed analysis of individual files.
-- `imports`: Map of import aliases to import paths
-- `references`: Map of symbol name to array of references across the package

 ---